-Halloween is looming and with this in mind, we thought we would look at some of our other types of spirits that inhabit this old, historical island.
-If you like to hear Scottish ghost stories and want to be spooked then read on and find out what eerie friends live alongside us on this island.
+Whisky is by far the most famous spirit on Islay, our Scottish island.
+But with Halloween looming, we thought we would look at some of the other types of spirits that inhabit this ancient place.
+And some Scottish Halloween traditions.
+If you like Scottish ghost stories, then read on and find out what eerie friends live alongside us …

-Near Port Ellen (also famous for another haunting) nestled the once Kildalton Castle.
-Like most castles in Scotland, it was said to have its very own resident ghost.
-Many years ago there was an employee who had a ‘very distinct appearance’ who worked for the then laird.
-Often he would need to leave the island.
-Despite his absence, he was seen wandering around the large castle building.
-Then one day, long after this man was dead and buried, two women were sitting in Craigmore forest and saw a figure walking towards them.
-Important note is that Craigmore forest was once the property of the Laird.
+Important to note is that Craigmore Forest was once the property of the Laird.
 Significantly, the figure that approached, was clothed in the fashion of a bygone era.
 He was also accompanied by a terrier dog.
 As he and his dog passed the ladies, to their astonishment, there was no sound.
 They then simply disappeared into the bushes.
 Upon returning home, one of the women described this apparition to their mother, who had once worked for the laird.
 At once she recognised the description of this man.
 He was the long-dead factor who had once been employed by the old laird.

 Port Ellen haunting

 Next, is the haunting in Port Ellen.
-Presently, a country hotel this building was once a distillery.
-When the building was still in use as a distillery in the nineteenth century a thirsty burglar paid a visit.
-Indeed, being surrounded by barrels of fine malt whisky he had a tipple or two or three or four.
+Now a country hotel, this building was once a distillery.
+When the building was still in use as a distillery in the nineteenth century, a thirsty burglar paid a visit.
+Indeed, being surrounded by barrels of fine malt whisky, he had a tipple or two or three or four.
 As a result, not being sharp with sobriety, he made for the closest exit.
-Important to note, this was a second-floor window!
-Unfortunately, he did not survive the fall and is said to still haunt the building to this day.
+Unfortunately, this was a second-floor window!
+He did not survive the fall and is said to still haunt the building to this day.
 From time to time he can be seen at the spot where he fell surprising any visitors in his path.
 The window has since been bricked over.

 Bowmore’s headless horseman